yanadim/pdashboard/README.md

 # pdashboard
 Price Dashboard using Highcharts demo project.
+For more information visit project WiKi section.